monktastic/hackmd/spirituality/nonduality.md

 ### Continuity vs spontaneity

-The Godhead is a fixed, singular reference point that every moment of experience refers back to.
+The Godhead is a fixed, singular reference point that every moment of experience implicitly refers back to.
 This provides a felt sense of continuity and stability; a "ground" around which identity crystallizes.

 Shankara: